Intermediate Module 3

 You will extend your skill base as we continue our departure and reliance on modern equipment and delve further into the world of traditional skills and natural resources.

-You will learn to build and live in a natural group shelter, how to make natural bedding, continue your friction firelighting skills by learning how to make and use the hand drill, make tools and camp apparatus using natural materials, extend your natural cordage making abilities using natural plant fibres and learn to platt and make rope, cook using traditional cooking methods, learn how to make containers from natural materials and cook in them using hot rocks, learn simple traps and trap engines, increase your knowledge of local edible and medicinal plants, learn to navigate and travel using the sun and stars.
+You will learn to build and live in a natural group shelter, how to make natural bedding, extend your firelighting skills by learning bowdrill troubleshooting and how to source, make and use the hand drill.
+You will also make tools and camp apparatus such as rush mats, netting needles and nets, continue your natural cordage making abilities using different plant fibres and learn to plait and make rope.
+You will learn scout cooking using limited resources, learn how to make containers from natural materials and cook in them using hot rock boiling.
+You will also learn simple traps and trap engines, increase your knowledge of local edible and medicinal plants and navigate and travel using the sun and stars.

-- creating camp tools and apparatus from natural materials
+- Create camp tools and apparatus from natural materials

-- edible and useful plants of the local area
+- Foraging edible and useful plants of the local area

-The 4 Day Module 3 Bushcraft Survival Course is run at our NSW (Coffs Coast) and Darwin locations and is conducted in natural surroundings from an outdoor expedition style base camp.
-The outdoor campfire classroom provides an enlightening immersion into nature, helping our students to re-connect with the natural world on their journey to becoming more self-reliant.
-The outdoor setting provides a wonderful wilderness experience.
+The 7 Day Module 3 Bushcraft Survival Course is run at our NSW (Coffs Coast) and Victorian locations and is conducted in natural surroundings.
+This course is conducted entirely outdoors in a natural wilderness setting, helping our students to re-connect with the natural world on their journey to becoming more self-reliant.

 Specific directions and where to meet will be provided once your booking is confirmed.

 All meals will be provided on the course.
-Each evening you will be provided with ingredients and resources that you will prepare and cook as instructed, using a mix of traditional and traditional cooking methods.
-One of your meals will involve you having to respectfully and ethically kill, prepare and cook small game.
+Each evening you will be provided with ingredients and resources that you will prepare and cook as instructed, using a mix of traditional and scout cooking methods.
+One of your meals may involve you having to respectfully and ethically kill, prepare and cook small game.
+If you have complex dietary requirements, it is recommended that you supplement with your own snacks/food as courses are often in remote areas with limited resources.
+Whilst we do cater for most dietary needs within reason (eg: vegetarian, vegan, gluten free), we do not cater for ultra fussy eaters.
+After all, this is a bushcraft/survival course, not a wellness retreat and in a real situation you eat what you have or you go without!

-Click on this Equipment and Clothing List for a detailed list of what else you will need to bring for the course.
+Take a look at the complete Equipment and Clothing list for detailed information on what you need to bring for the course.

 Bushcraft and survival training is closely intertwined with nature, the sun, stars, natural resources and the weather.
 There is no electricity.
 Therefore modern 40 hour week timetables you are used to need to be adapted.